-Foregenix is in a unique position to help organisations secure their SWIFT infrastructure, we are a Registered Assessment Provider listed in SWIFT’s Directory of CSP Assessment Providers .
+Foregenix is in a unique position to help organisations secure their SWIFT infrastructure, you can find us in SWIFT’s Directory of CSP Assessment Providers .*

 We help organisations develop a solid and successful cybersecurity program and increase their security posture to prevent costly SWIFT-related cyber fraud.
 We support SWIFT members that wish to undergo a deeper, stricter security inspection to better understand their risk profile and increase the level and efficiency of their cybersecurity controls.
 For over a decade, we’ve helped organisations navigate their assessment journey, with unrivalled support throughout.
 Our core objective is to strengthen your cybersecurity position.

 We offer a focused, tested, and well-supported path towards compliance in regards to the SWIFT Customer Security Controls Framework.
 More specifically, our methodology considers the needs and challenges posed by each of SWIFT’s architecture types, and our processes are tailored to suit our clients’ individual requirements.
 Our cybersecurity experts will review your business’s security strategy and risk assessment methodology to understand how the CSCF controls apply to the SWIFT in-scope components, and will define the current position against these.